sshekghub/cloudfront-lambdafunctionurl-oac-sam/README.md

 ## Testing

 **Access the Lambda Function URL directly**
-- Copy the Lambda Function URL value from the SAM deployment process output key 'LambdaFunctionUrl'
+- Copy the Lambda Function URL value from the SAM deployment process output key **'LambdaFunctionUrl'**
 - Try accessing the function URL using a web browser
-- You should see a page with "Message": "Forbidden" message.
+- You should see a page with **"Message": "Forbidden"** message.

 **Acccess the Lambda Function URL using CloudFront Distribution domain name**
-- Copy the LamCloudFront Distribution Domain Name value from the SAM deployment process output key 'CloudFrontDomainName'
+- Copy the CloudFront Distribution Domain Name value from the SAM deployment process output key **'CloudFrontDomainName'**
 - Try accessing the function URL using the CloudFront domain name.
-- You should see a page with success message starting with "Hello from AWS !!! ..."
+- You should see a page with success message starting with **"Hello from AWS !!! ..."**

 ## Cleanup

 **Delete the stack**

     sam delete

 **Confirm the stack has been deleted**

     aws cloudformation list-stacks --query "StackSummaries[?contains(StackName,'STACK_NAME')].StackStatus"

 ----